I’d been lying to myself all along.

 And that’s only the beginning — let’s take a look at social media in general.

 These past few years, I’ve been privy to numerous opportunities because of social media and my blogging.
 I’ve been to Vegas.
 Twice.
-I’ve gotten a media pass to Toronto Pride, snapping pics of people like Keisha Chanté and Corey Hart up close and personal.
+I got a press pass to Toronto Pride, snapping pics of people like Keisha Chanté and Corey Hart up close and personal.
 I’ve stood on the court of the Air Canada Centre and eaten at more places than I can remember.

-So much has happened, and all that was asked of me was to write about it.
+So much happened, and all people asked of me was to write about it.
 Take photos.
 Spread the word on social media.
 Which all works… for a while.